JDC Foundation

-After the Lahore church bombings, they held a vigil during March 2015.
+It operates an ambulance set-up all over Pakistan and helps in emergencies and efforts after disasters.

 Heatwave in Karachi

 Dead bodies that cannot be spaced in other hospitals/cold-storage houses for hygienic storage due to the 2015 Pakistani heat wave emergency situation, JDC established a temporary cold storage at Numaish Chowrangi until arrangements for burial were made.
-The increase in sudden deaths the metropolitan Karachi faced led to the scarcity of gravesites for the burial of the dead, causing an abnormal hike in price.
-Thus JDC Foundation decided to help with cash for burial arrangements to overcome the huge burden of booking a grave in Karachi’s graveyards and funeral on time.
+The increase in sudden deaths the metropolitan Karachi faced led to the scarcity of gravesites for the burial of the dead.
+Thus JDC Foundation decided to help with cash for burial arrangements to overcome the in Karachi’s graveyards and funeral on time.

 Wall of Kindness

-The idea of charity work went viral through social media and people from different countries e.g. India, China, Turkey etc. followed the method of helping needy people in different places.
 In Pakistan, JDC 2016 introduced the concept of “Diwar-e-Mehrbani” (Wall of Kindness) and “Bazaar-e-Mehrbani” (Market of Kindness), which was conducted at Expo Centre Karachi.
 Under the Wall of Kindness initiative, new and usable cloths are hung on the wall at a selected place to carry away and use of needy people.